• Facebook

 Console.WriteLine($"'{cacheName}' has been stopped.");

-If you do not want to further receive any notifications for cache stopped event, add the following line in your application:
+If you do not want to receive any notifications for cache stopped events, add the following line in your application:

 • Java